Skip to Main Content

 A Resort That Makes You Walk Through It

 Phuket's premium hotel tier has long divided along a familiar axis: large international brands with full amenity stacks on one side, and smaller design-led properties that treat architecture and setting as the primary offering on the other.
-The Surin Phuket belongs firmly to the second group.
+The Surin Phuket is a 5-star hotel in Phuket, Thailand.
 At Pansea Beach in Choengtalay, on the island's quieter north-west coast, the resort was built into a tropical bay in a way that makes the terrain itself the organizing principle of the stay.
 There are no elevators.
 Movement between the property's levels happens via a network of stairs and walkways that thread through vegetation, follow the contours of the hillside, and deposit guests at the beach, the pool, or their accommodation according to the route taken.
-That decision — structural and deliberate — tells you almost everything about what kind of property this is.
+That decision, structural and deliberate, tells you almost everything about what kind of property this is.

 Architecture as Editorial Statement